![]() |

 Facts

 During his career, he played Adolf Hitler five times, and Heinrich Himmler three times.
 He acted alongside five Doctors in the TV series, and a sixth (Paul McGann) in audio story The Stones of Venice (2001).
-Michael was the one to formally identify actor Declan Mulholland at the police mortuary after he was found dead on a train (as well as being the original actor to play Jabba the Hutt in a scene deleted from Star Wars, Declan also appeared in the Doctor Who stories The Sea Devils and The Androids of Tara).
+Michael was the one to formally identify actor Declan Mulholland (who appeared in The Sea Devils and The Androids of Tara) at the police mortuary after he was found dead on a train.

 Doctor Who credits